mwaugh0328/welfare-rural-urban-migration/README.md

 - **[Partial equilibrium welfare analysis](./pe_welfare_analysis)** This computes the welfare effects of the one-time transfer.
 In addition, it outputs results (policy functions, migration rates, etc.) that are plotted in the [plotting folder](../plotting).

-- **[General equilibrium welfare analysis](./ge_taxation)** Computes the welfare effects of a permanent transfer financed by taxes and clears the rural labor market.
+- **[General equilibrium welfare analysis](./ge_taxation)** Computes the welfare effects of a permanent migration transfer or cash transfer financed by taxes and clears the rural labor market.

 - **[The efficient allocation](./efficient)** Computes the solution to the planning problem.

+- **[Appendix](./appendix)** various checks and alternative parameterizations that appear in the appendix.

 - **[Bootstrap](./bootstrap)** computes bootstrap confidence intervals and montecarlo study to explore identification.